fieryhenry/tbcml/docs/frida_scripting.md

 If you want to inject into java code, you can use the [smali scripting](smali_scripting.md) feature.

+I plan to add support for [cydia substrate](http://www.cydiasubstrate.com/) in the future so that you can write hooks in c++ and more closely integrate with the game.
+(This is how those 0 recharge time mods work)

 ## Setup

 You will need to have downloaded the frida-gadget binaries for each architecture you want to target.
 You can find them [here](https://github.com/frida/frida/releases).